The above compares the regular, non-promotional pricing for DISH and DirecTV.

 DISH wins versus DirecTV in the price category.
 As you can see (pictured right), DirecTV loses this comparison pretty handedly.
 DISH's most popular package, America's Top 200 is $69.99 per month.
 DirecTV's Xtra package is $73.99 per month.
 DISH's second most popular package, the America's Top 120 is $54.99, whereas DirecTV's CHOICE package is $66.99.

 Why is Directv more expensive?
 Do they offer more than DISH?

 DirecTV promotes the argument that they offer you more than DISH does and that's why they're more expensive.
-There are several ways to measure value, and that will be different for everyone, but a good benchmark is: number of channels per package and cost per month.
-Let's look at a couple examples of a common, two room system, with an HD-DVR receiver:
+There are several ways to measure value, and that will be different for everyone, but a good benchmark is: number of channels per package, and cost per month.
+Let's look at some examples.

 Switch to DISH today and we will offer you a $75 Cash Back rebate.1-800-970-9509 Offer ends soon

 DISH Hopper vs Directv Genie

 The battle of the whole-home HD-DVRs.
 Who wins?

 How does DISH HD and HD-DVR receiver upgrades compare to DirecTV's?

 Above we talked about package pricing.
 That argument is straight forward: DISH costs less than DirecTV.
 When you start comparing the HD receiver upgrades, HD service, and the different HD-DVR offers, like the Hopper or the Genie, then the argument becomes more nuanced.
 In other words; it's not as straight forward.
 In this section we will do our best to frame those subtle differences in a way that helps you determine which offer is best for you.